Brendan Howlin

-Brendan Howlin (born 9 May 1956) is an Irish Labour Party politician who has been a Teachta Dála (TD) for the Wexford constituency since 1987.
-He previously served as Leader of the Labour Party from 2016 to 2020, Minister for Public Expenditure and Reform from 2011 to 2016, Leas-Cheann Comhairle from 2007 to 2011, Deputy Leader of the Labour Party from 1997 to 2002, Minister for the Environment from 1994 to 1997 and Minister for Health from 1993 to 1994.
-He was a Senator from 1983 to 1987, after being nominated by the Taoiseach.
+Brendan Howlin (born 9 May 1956) is an Irish former Labour Party politician who served as Leader of the Labour Party from 2016 to 2020, Minister for Public Expenditure and Reform from 2011 to 2016, Leas-Cheann Comhairle from 2007 to 2011, deputy leader of the Labour Party from 1997 to 2002, Minister for the Environment from 1994 to 1997 and Minister for Health from 1993 to 1994.
+He was a Teachta Dála (TD) for the Wexford constituency from 1987 to 2024.
+He also served as a Senator from 1983 to 1987, after being nominated by the Taoiseach.

 Early life

-Born into a highly political family in Wexford, Howlin is the son of John and Molly Howlin (née Dunbar), and named after Brendan Corish, the local Labour TD and future leader of the Labour Party.
+Born into a political family in Wexford, Howlin is the son of John and Molly Howlin (née Dunbar), and named after Brendan Corish, the local Labour TD and later leader of the Labour Party.
 Howlin's father was a trade union official who served as secretary of the Irish Transport and General Workers' Union, in Wexford, for 40 years.
-He also secured election as a Labour member of Wexford Corporation, where he served for eighteen years, and was also election agent to Brendan Corish.
+He also secured election as a Labour member of Wexford Corporation, where he served for eighteen years, and was also an election agent to Brendan Corish.
 Howlin's mother was also strongly involved in local Labour politics.
 Howlin's brother Ted is a former member of Wexford County Council and Lord Mayor of Wexford.
+Howlin was raised on William Street in Wexford town with his three siblings.

-Howlin grew up in Wexford town and was educated locally at Wexford CBS.
+Howlin grew up in Wexford town and was educated locally in the Faythe and at Wexford CBS.
 He later attended St Patrick's College, Drumcondra, Dublin, and qualified as a primary school teacher.
 During his career as a teacher he was active in the Irish National Teachers' Organisation, before embarking on a career in full-time politics.

 Political career

+Anti-nuclear movement (1978–1982)

+Howlin credits his introduction to politics to his involvement in the Irish anti-nuclear movement.
+The chair of Nuclear Opposition Wexford, Howlin was involved in the organisation of a protest against the building of a nuclear power plant in Carnsore Point, which drew 40,000 protestors.
+In 1979, Howlin was asked to run for Wexford Corporation and was selected in his absence, but declined to run to continue as chair of NOW.